estepnv/fast_serializer/README.md

 # fast_serializer

 fast_serializer is a lightweight ruby objects serializer.
 It has zero dependencies and written in pure ruby.

-That's why it's so performant.
+Features:
 - running on ruby 2.6 is **at least 3 times faster** than AMS (benchmarks was borrowed from fast_jsonapi repository)
+- running on ruby 2.6 it consumer 2.5 times less RAM
 - running on jruby 9.2.7.0 **is at least 15 times faster** than AMS after warming up